Streets Built for People [2022 Walkability Benefits in Cities]

 Our research has shown that the number of people with a disability in the United States is increasing each year.
 When walkability initiatives are done correctly, they bolster the ability for movement of folks with all types of different mobilities.

 Inclusive walkability design expands our ideas of who pedestrians are and how they move about an area.

 As Ria Hutabarat Lo argues in the Journal of Urbanism, “in order to understand walkability, it is important to consider how pedestrians are defined and the discourses that shape the development of pedestrian space.”
 After all, is an area walkable if not everyone can traverse it easily?

 Walkability should prioritize access to jobs, education, health care, goods and services, and recreation activities without driving.

 In her doctoral dissertation on walkability and accessibility, Nancy S. Chu explains that:

 “The importance of accessibility continues to focus on people with disabilities and refers to the design of products, devices, services, or environments.
 Accessibility in architecture refers to the ease in physical locomotion through and use of a given environment (Geboy, et al., 2001).
 On an urban scale, it is the ability to satisfy one’s ordinary needs with the minimum amount of travel and cost (Duany, 2010).”

 When everyone has access to traversing an area for daily life, the other benefits of walkability — economic, health, safety, and community — all increase exponentially.
-Given the increasing percentage of people in the United States with a disability, we created this resource on disabled road safety for both drivers and pedestrians.
+Given the increasing percentage of people in the United States with a disability, we created this disabled road safety guide for both drivers and pedestrians.